-The U.S. economic expansion remains on track as it prepares to enter its ninth year.
-Gross domestic product, a broad measure of the goods and services produced across the U.S. economy, expanded at a seasonally and inflation-adjusted annual rate of 1.4% in the first quarter, the Commerce Department said Wednesday.
+Gross domestic product, a broad measure of the goods and services produced across the U.S., rose at a seasonally and inflation-adjusted annual rate of 3% in the second quarter, the Commerce Department said Wednesday.
 That was the strongest quarter in more than two years and some forecasters expect growth will remain around that pace in the third quarter.